top of page

 • Script Writing

-Acquiring a degree in a related subject would be beneficial, including gaining work experience.
-Making your own short films is also a great way to get comfortable with all aspects of filmmaking, and anything you create can contribute towards your marketing showreel.
+Acquiring a degree in a related subject would be beneficial, as would gaining work experience.
+Making your own short films is also a great way to get comfortable with all aspects of filmmaking, and anything you create can contribute to your marketing showreel.

 The National Film and Television School (NFTS) is highly regarded in the industry and has a range of long and short courses filmmaking courses in media, film and television studies, enabling you to work on all aspects of production.